Andrei Shkuro: In exile

-After the defeat of the Whites, Shkuro lived as an exile, primarily in France and Serbia.
+After the defeat of the Whites, Shkuro lived as an exile, primarily in France and Yugoslavia.
 For the first few years he and a few other Cossack partners, displaying their great horsemanship, performed in circuses as trick riders across Europe.
 In addition, he continued to conduct anti-Soviet activities.
 Russian émigré memoirs depict Shkuro as a very lively man who enjoyed social gatherings with plenty of dancing, singing, drinking, and vivid storytelling about times past.

 Second World War

 In 1941, Shkuro agreed to be one of the organizers of anti-Soviet Cossack units consisting of White émigrés and Soviet (mostly Cossack) prisoners of war in alliance with Nazi Germany.
 He, along with many other exiles, hoped that this would lead to the eventual destruction of the Soviet Union.
-In 1944, Shkuro was placed in command of the "Cossack Reserve", which were primarily deployed in Yugoslavia against Josip Broz Tito's partisans.
+In 1944, Shkuro was placed in command of the "Cossack Reserve", which were primarily deployed in Yugoslavia against the partisans.
 In 1945, Shkuro was detained by the British forces in Austria and handed over to the Soviet authorities in Operation Keelhaul.
 The Military Collegium of the Supreme Court of the Soviet Union sentenced Andrei Shkuro to death.
 On 17 January 1947, he was executed, together with Pyotr Krasnov, by hanging.